project-chip/connectedhomeip/examples/chip-tool-webos/README.md

 -   Set up a webOS OSE build as explained on
     [webOS OSE build instruction](http://webosose.org/discover/setting/building-webos-ose)
--   Then flash the build image to your Raspberry Pi 4 exaplained on [webOS flash instruction](http://webosose.org/discover/setting/flashing-webos-OSE)
+-   Then flash the build image to your Raspberry Pi 4 explained on [webOS flash instruction](http://webosose.org/discover/setting/flashing-webos-OSE)

 -   After going through webOS OSE build and flash instruction, you are ready to